pulumi/docs/content/tutorials/managing-config-and-secrets/index.md

 ## Create secret values

-Pulumi Cloud always transmits and stores entire state files securely.
-Additionally, Pulumi supports encrypting specific values as “secrets” for extra protection.
-Encryption ensures that these values never appear as plain-text in your state file.
+Pulumi supports encrypting specific values as “secrets” for extra protection.
+Pulumi Cloud transmits and stores state files over a secure connection, but once received the files are viewable in plain-text.
+By encrypting secrets, Pulumi ensures that these values never appear as plain-text in your state file.
 By default, the encryption method uses automatic, per-stack encryption keys provided by Pulumi Cloud, but you can also use a [provider of your own choosing](/docs/concepts/secrets/#configuring-secrets-encryption) instead.

 To encrypt a configuration value before runtime, you will need to run the `pulumi config set <key> [value] --secret` command.
 To demonstrate how this works, you'll create a configuration value named `myPassword`.
 Run the CLI command `pulumi config set myPassword <value-of-password>`, making sure to pass the `--secret` flag, and also making sure to replace `<value-of-password>` with an actual value as shown below: